Kai Havertz rewarding Mikel Arteta's faith and thriving as Arsenal's striker ahead of Spurs showdown – The Radar

 The Radar column looks at how Kai Havertz is excelling for Arsenal as a centre-forward and how Mikel Arteta has adjusted his role to get the best out of him; watch Tottenham vs Arsenal live on Sky Sports Premier League from 1pm on Sunday; kick-off 2pm

-In November, when Kai Havertz was struggling to convince following his arrival from Chelsea, most Arsenal fans would not have believed you if you had told them how much and how quickly his fortunes, and their perceptions of him, would change.
+Back in November, when Kai Havertz was struggling to convince following his £65m arrival from Chelsea, most Arsenal fans would not have believed you if you had told them how much and how quickly his fortunes, and their perceptions of him, would change.

 On Tuesday night, in the aftermath of a 5-0 win over his former side in which Havertz scored twice to send Arsenal three points clear, the Emirates Stadium reverberated to the sound of Shakira's 'Waka Waka', sung in honour of a player emerging as an unlikely hero.